Factorization homology I: higher categories: Abstract

 \section{Abstract}

 We construct a pairing, which we call factorization homology, between framed manifolds and higher categories.
-The essential geometric notion is that of a vari-framing of a stratified manifold, which is a framing on each stratum together with a coherent system of compatibilities of framings along links of strata.
+The essential geometric notion is that of a vari-framing of a stratified manifold, which is a framing on each stratum together with a coherent system of compatibilities of framings along links between strata.
 Our main result constructs labeling systems on disk-stratified vari-framed $n$-manifolds from $(\infty,n)$-categories.
 These $(\oo,n)$-categories, in contrast with the literature to date, are not required to have adjoints.
-The core calculation supporting this result is the contractibility of the space of conically smooth diffeomorphisms of a disk-stratified manifold which preserve a vari-framing.
 This allows the following conceptual definition: the factorization homology

 of a framed $n$-manifold $M$ with coefficients in an $(\infty,n)$-category $\mathcal{C}$ is the classifying space of $\cC$-labeled disk-stratifications over $M$.